Gustav-Magnussen/FDP/README.md

 In order for the attached [program](https://github.com/Gustav-Magnussen/FDP/blob/main/biometric/biometric.py) to function properly it needs to be execute on a Windows 10 machine where Windows Hello Fingerprint is implemented.
 For this project testing has been done using the fingerprint scanner [Kensington verimark](https://www.kensington.com/software/verimark-setup/verimark-setup-guide/).
 However, most fingerprint scanners that are able to be used in accordance with Windows Hello Fingerprint is compatible.

-The [Python3-tk](https://docs.python.org/3/library/tkinter.html) is used as to display graphical elements in the program and can be installed using this command in a python enviroment:
+The [Python3-tk](https://docs.python.org/3/library/tkinter.html) is used to display graphical elements in the program and can be installed using this command in a python enviroment:

 ```
 >>>import tkinter